Beals-Cunningham/leeboy-equipment-scraper/README.md

 # leeboy-equipment-scraper
-## This scrapes information from the Leeboy site and turns it into beautiful soup, then packs that soup in to-go containers and sends it off to the specified database.
+## This scrapes information from the Leeboy site and turns it into beautiful soup, then packs that soup up and sends it off to the specified database.

 <img width="800" alt="Screenshot 2023-08-22 at 1 33 09 PM" src="https://github.com/Beals-Cunningham/leeboy-equipment-scraper/assets/141339577/b02ee876-7d1d-499b-aeab-cdd31ed61888">